 - You then load the pop rivet into the rivet gun mandrel first, so the sleeve is pointing outward.

 - Insert the body of the pop rivet all the way into the pre-drilled hole.
-The flange of the rivet should be flush to the joint.
+The flange of the rivet should be flush with the joint.

 - Squeeze the trigger of the power rivet gun (or apply pressure to the levers on the manual rivet gun) until you hear the snap sound that indicates the mandrel has been removed.
 Once the mandrel is snapped off, the collar becomes the rivet head.